Boomerang (roller coaster): Family Boomerang

 In late 2010, Vekoma announced that they would be manufacturing a family-friendly model of the Boomerang.
 The prototype opened at Drayton Manor Theme Park, as "Ben 10 – Ultimate Mission", in April 2011; it was later renamed to Accelerator.
 Another model debuted on 17 May 2016 as “Velociraptor”, in the ‘Lost Kingdom’ themed area of Paultons Park.
 Unlike the other Boomerang roller coasters, a Family Boomerang does not feature inversions, but it still retains a similar shuttle design.
 The ride features the two signature end-spikes on (more or less) a figure-8 track layout.
 Phantasialand added the world's largest family boomerang, “Raik”, in 2016.
 This debuted in the new themed area of ‘Klugheim’, accompanying the adjacent Taron (an Intamin Blitz coaster).

+Super Boomerang

+In 2023, a new variant of the Boomerang model opened in Fantawild Wonderland in China.
+This version uses a launch system rather than a catch car lift hill and has a longer layout and fewer inversions than the normal boomerang and is more similar to rides such as Mr. Freeze and the now defunct Batman & Robin: The Chiller, though it has a swing launch rather than a stationary launch.